Frequently Asked Questions

-If the owner of the target object gives the written permission, it is legitimate to make security assessments.
+If the owner of the target object gives permission, it is legitimate to make security assessments.

-A. Our certifications require only legitimate actions and ethical behaviour.
+A. Our certifications permit only legal actions and ethical behavior.
 You can verify our certifications at the respective independent international certification organizations.
-Read more about us because this is important.
+You can find some other important facts about us here.

 Q. Who are your clients?

-Q. Who in a client company is usualy responsible for security?
+Q. Who usually contacts you to request your services?
 Who should be contacted to promote security?

-A. You can talk to the company's owner, director, CEO (Chief Executive Officer), CIO (Chief Information Officer), CSO (Chief Security Officer), CISO (Chief Information Security Officer), CAE (Chief Audit Executive), CFO (Chief Financial Officer), IT and security specialists, or similar roles.
+A. Usually, it is the company's owner, director, CEO (Chief Executive Officer), CIO (Chief Information Officer), CSO (Chief Security Officer), CISO (Chief Information Security Officer), CTO (Chief Technology Officer), CAE (Chief Audit Executive), CFO (Chief Financial Officer), IT and security specialists, or similar roles.

-Q. If security is an intangible asset, then how will a customer know what they pay for?
+Q. If security is an intangible asset, then how will I know what I have paid for?

-A. Together with a commercial proposal, we provide a detailed project plan developed individually for the customer.
-To create such plan, we find out all needs, prerequisites and conditions of the customer.
-Security requirements, threat models, testing modes, scope specifications and several dozen other parameters are described in the plan.
-Development of the project plan is a part of pre-engagement stage and is free of charge.
+A. Together with a commercial offer, we provide a detailed project plan developed individually for you.
+To create such a plan, we find out all your needs, prerequisites and conditions.
+Security requirements, threat models, testing modes, scope specifications, and numerous other parameters are detailed in the plan.
+Developing the project plan is part of the pre-engagement stage and is free of charge.